 If the correlations in these systems are not captured correctly in the thermodynamic limit, this affects the KBI value by making it far too large compared to the experimental value.
-The TS extension involves two parameters, the domain size d which is a measure for microheterogeneity and the correlation length ξ which corresponds to concentration fluctuations.
-If these two parameters approach the same value, it means that microheterogeneity starts to compete with the concentration fluctuations and this competition affects the small-k behaviour of the structure factor S(k).
-The formation of a new object that appears from concentration fluctuations is observed in the pre-peak of S(k) and this is exactly the result of the TS extension, since the small-k behaviour of the correlations in k-space corresponds to the long-range oscillations in the real space.
+The TS extension involves two parameters, the domain size d which is a measure for micro-heterogeneity and the correlation length $\xi$ which corresponds to concentration fluctuations.
+If these two parameters approach the same value, it means that micro-heterogeneity starts to compete with the concentration fluctuations and this competition affects the small-k behaviour of the structure factor S(k).
+The formation of a new object that appears from concentration fluctuations, since the small-k behaviour of the correlations in k-space corresponds to the long-range oscillations in the real space.
 The TS extension is tested against simulation results also for a mixture of water and modified water and for water-acetone mixture.
-The results will be discussed in Chapters 7 (for acetone-water mixture) and 8 (water-"weak water" mixture).
+The results will be discussed in Chapters 7 (for acetone-water mixture) and 8 (water -"weak water" mixture).